dago/opencsw/csw/mgar/pkg/opencsw-manual/trunk/files/for-maintainers/32-bit-and-64-bit.rst

 Development packages (header files)
 -----------------------------------

-Development packages in most cases don't distinguish between 32-bit and 64-bit ‒ you don't have to do anything.
+:index:`Development packages` in most cases don't distinguish between 32-bit and 64-bit ‒ you don't have to do anything.

 However, there are some software projects (e.g. ``gmp``) which install different headers depending on bitness.
 These have to be handled